pali-english/pali-english.github.io/README.md

 They rejoice and celebrate,
 seeing their own pure deeds.

+    Idha modati pecca modati, katapuñño ubhayattha modati:
+        Idha: Here.
+        Modati: They rejoice.
+        Pecca: Hereafter, after death, in the next life.
+        Modati: They rejoice.
+        Katapuñño: One who has done good, a meritorious person.
+        Ubhayattha: In both places, in both situations.
+        Modati: They rejoice.

+    So modati so pamodati, disvā kammavisuddhimattano:
+        So: They.
+        Modati: Rejoice.
+        So: They.
+        Pamodati: Rejoice greatly, celebrate.
+        Disvā: Seeing, after seeing.
+        Kammavisuddhim: Purity of action, wholesome deeds.
+        Attano: Their own.

 Idha tappati pecca tappati,
 Pāpakārī ubhayattha tappati;
 “Pāpaṁ me katan”ti tappati,